Netflix/metaflow-docs/docs/getting-started/infrastructure.md

 - You want to use another cloud besides AWS.
 - You need a more customizable workflow orchestrator and a compute platform than what the AWS-managed services can provide.

-### Customizable, full-stack DS/ML on AWS, powered by Kubernetes
+### Customizable full stack on AWS, powered by Kubernetes

 If your engineering team has prior experience with Kubernetes, they might prefer a familiar stack that works with their existing security policies, observability tools, and deployment mechanisms.
 In this case, this Kubernetes-native stack featuring compute